Philip A. Pizzo: Career

-In 2013 Pizzo created the Stanford Distinguished Careers Institute (DCI), serving as its founding director, and was also named the David and Susan Heckerman Professor of Pediatrics and of Microbiology and Immunology.
+In 2013 Pizzo created the Stanford Distinguished Careers Institute (DCI), serving as its founding director, and was also named the David and Susan Heckerman Professor of Pediatrics and of Microbiology and Immunology through 2022.
 The Stanford DCI provides an opportunity for individuals in mid- and later life to return to higher education.

 Pizzo is credited with leading the initiative in the late 1990s to secure federal funding for resident training in children's hospitals, which is roughly $300 million per year.
 He played a key role in developing the Best Pharmaceuticals for Children Act, enacted in 2002 and promoting clinical trials in children.
 His advocacy at the Food and Drug Administration helped quicken the development of drugs for children with AIDS.
 His leadership efforts were specifically highlighted and acknowledged in the Congressional Record.
-He helped establish The Children's Inn at the NIH, which houses the families of children being treated at NCI.
+He and his wife, Peggy Pizzo, helped establish The Children's Inn at the NIH, which houses the families of children being treated at NCI.

 Pizzo has served as chair of the Association of Academic Health Centers and the Council of Deans of the Association of American Medical Colleges.
 He was elected to the board of directors of the American Society for Clinical Oncology and the Infectious Diseases Society of America.
 He led two major NAM reports: Relieving Pain in America: A Blueprint for Transforming Prevention, Care, Education and Research (2011) and Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life (2016).
 From 2019 - 2022, Pizzo served as co-chair of the National Academy of Medicine Initiative on Climate and Human Health.
+In 2025 Pizzo began work as a volunteer in Spiritual Care Chaplaincy, focused on patients in skilled nursing centers.

 Personal life

 Pizzo married Peggy Daly in 1967, who worked in early childhood education and public policy and served as a senior scholar in Stanford's School of Education.
-Pizzo has been a marathon runner for more than four decades.
+They have four grandchildren.
+Pizzo has been a marathon runner for more than five decades.